Mary of Teck: Duchess of York

 Mary married Prince George, Duke of York, in London on 6 July 1893 at the Chapel Royal, St James's Palace.
-The couple lived in York Cottage on the Sandringham Estate in Norfolk, and in apartments in St James's Palace.
+The couple lived at York Cottage on the Sandringham Estate in Norfolk and in apartments at St James's Palace.
 York Cottage was a modest house for royalty, but it was a favourite of George, who liked a relatively simple life.
 They had six children: Edward, Albert, Mary, Henry, George, and John.

 The children were put into the care of a nanny, as was usual in upper-class families at the time.
 The first nanny was dismissed for insolence and the second for abusing the children.
 This second woman, anxious to suggest that the children preferred her to anyone else, would pinch Edward and Albert whenever they were about to be presented to their parents so that they would start crying and be speedily returned to her.
 On discovery, she was replaced by her effective and much-loved assistant, Charlotte Bill.

 Sometimes, Mary and George appear to have been distant parents.
 At first, they failed to notice the nanny's abuse of their sons Edward and Albert, and their youngest son, John, was housed in a private farm on the Sandringham Estate, in Charlotte Bill's care, perhaps to hide his epilepsy from the public.
 Despite Mary's austere public image and her strait-laced private life, she was a caring mother and comforted her children when they suffered from her husband's strict discipline.

 Edward wrote fondly of his mother in his memoirs: "Her soft voice, her cultivated mind, the cosy room overflowing with personal treasures were all inseparable ingredients of the happiness associated with this last hour of a child's day ...
 Such was my mother's pride in her children that everything that happened to each one was of the utmost importance to her.
 With the birth of each new child, Mama started an album in which she painstakingly recorded each progressive stage of our childhood".
 He expressed a less charitable view, however, in private letters to his wife after his mother's death: "My sadness was mixed with incredulity that any mother could have been so hard and cruel towards her eldest son for so many years and yet so demanding at the end without relenting a scrap.
 I'm afraid the fluids in her veins have always been as icy cold as they are now in death."

-The Duke and Duchess of York carried out a variety of public duties.
+Mary and George carried out a variety of public duties.
 In 1897, Mary became the patron of the London Needlework Guild in succession to her mother.
 The guild, initially established as The London Guild in 1882, was renamed several times and was named after Mary between 1914 and 2010.
 Samples of her own embroidery range from chair seats to tea cosies.